maubanel/UE5-Blueprints/setting-up/README.md

 ##### `Step 3.`\|`ITL`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now the player is similar to the one created in the animation walk through.
-It is a first person player so no character (just a camera) and there is an **IA_Look** action.
+It is a first person player so no character (just a camera) and there is an **IA_Look** input action.
 This action affects the camera so you can look around with the mouse.
+These are assigned butttons in the **IMC_Default** input controller.

 ![drag UE5-Intro-To-Blueprints to p4 workspace](images/workspaceFolder.png)